 Sunscreen is not a fancy product.
-It is a must product to use by everyone.
+Above all, It is a must product to use by everyone.
 It works as a barrier and protects our skin from being affected by harmful sun rays.
-If we fail to use sunscreen, our skin will suffer from many impacts of the sun rays.
-If our skin was continuously exposed to the sun, it leads to sunburns, pigmentation, rashes, suntan, irritation.
+But If we fail to use it, our skin will suffer from many impacts of the sun’s rays.
+Also If our skin was continuously exposed to the sun, it leads to sunburns, pigmentation, rashes, suntan, irritation.
 Studies have proved that continuous exposure of bare skin to the sun can also lead to skin cancer.
 So it is necessary to apply proper sunscreen before we step out of the home.

 What does a sunscreen contain?

-Here are the list of active ingredients of sunscreen that are acceptable.
-This list is provided by U.S. Food and Drug administration.
+Here is the list of acceptable active ingredients.
+This list is provided by the U.S. Food and Drug Administration.
+Such as

 - Aminobenzoic acid